shtsoft/rspl/examples/hics.md

 This is because implementing a stream processor from `A` to `B` corresponds to defining a function from `Stream<A>` to `Stream<B>`.
 So, if `A` is the input signature and `B` the yield type of a generator then that generator could be encoded as stream processor from `A` to `B` provided that a way to remember state information is available.
 However, the perhaps most common approach to state in functional programming - and rspl is functional programming - is state-passing-style[^2].
-[^2]: Also see the concept of monads which kind of subsumes foobar-passing-style.
 And, in fact, state-passing is applicable to rspl's stream processors.
 One way is to construct a stream processor by a rust function with a single parameter representing the state returning a stream processor capturing that state within a (lazy) recursive call.
 The returned stream processor of such a function is a generator and the pattern of such a function is as follows: